-Understanding how these rules apply to your insurance policies helps you plan cash flow, maximize legitimate tax savings, and keep clean financial records without sifting through dense tax code.
-Below, you’ll find a straightforward breakdown of which premiums are deductible, which aren’t, how mixed-use items work, and how to handle these deductions on your tax return.
+Understanding how these rules apply to your specific policies helps you plan cash flow, maximize legitimate tax savings, and keep clean financial records without sifting through dense tax code.
+Below is a clear breakdown of which premiums are deductible, which aren't, how mixed-use situations work, and how to handle these deductions on your return.

 Key Takeaways

-- Most business insurance premiums are deductible when they’re ordinary and necessary for operations.
+- Most business insurance premiums are tax deductible when they're ordinary and necessary for operations.

-- Premiums that personally benefit an owner, such as life or disability insurance, are usually not deductible.
+- Premiums that personally benefit an owner, like life or disability insurance, are usually not deductible.

-- Mixed-use assets, such as home offices or personal vehicles, allow only partial premium deductions.
+- Mixed-use assets, like home offices or personal vehicles, allow only partial premium deductions.

-- Most insurance claim payments are not taxable because they’re meant to restore the business, not generate profit.
+- Most insurance claim proceeds are not taxable because they're meant to restore the business, not generate profit.

 What the IRS Actually Says About Deducting Business Insurance